• Skip to main content

 How to Make Candy Cane Frosting Stripes

 Use gel food coloring to color the remaining frosting red.
 Place a similar amount of red frosting in a second piping bag.
-Then create circles beginning with the red on the outside edge of the cake.
+Put down the first layer of cake, then create circles beginning with the red on the outside edge of the cake.
 It should look like a bulls eye when you're done.
+Repeat with the remaining cake layers.

 Red and white frosting being piped into circles on top of a chocolate cake.